 Why Things Hurt is a collection of true stories and meaningful explanations about how our bodies work and the journeys we travel to maintain them.
 It provides accessible answers and structured principles on topics such as posture, pain, pregnancy, exercise, footwear and sports.
 Physiotherapist, Brent Stevenson discusses how to navigate your medical systems and what you should and should not expect from your physicians.
 He outlines what everyone should know about their own body, both physically and emotionally, by combining conversational lessons with cathartic true stories of injury, pain, resilience and perseverance.
 This book will empower you to make proactive choices for your body and help guide your journey in the right direction.

-The book is available in paperback and Kindle formats through Amazon and Create Space
+The book is available in paperback and Kindle formats

 If you are interested in carrying Why Things Hurt at your retail location and would like to arrange wholesale purchase of the book please click here.